VersaliXis/mvx-winter-challenges/README.md

 ### Explanation
 The script uses the pem previously created and filled.
-For each of them, it issues:
+For each of them, it issues 3 tokens with following specs:
 - 100mil tokens
 - ticker WINTER-xx
 - 8 decimals